Producing a podcast for your brand takes more than a single employee and a microphone. (No matter how easy Joe makes it look.)

 - Keep it short– Use no more than 3 lines to clearly communicate your ask.
 Get to the point, keep their attention, and write a short enough email that they can read the full thing without scrolling on a smartphone.

 - Make your call-to-action casual and easy to answer– it’s best if it requires a yes or no response.

-Once you get a response, give them a clear overview of what they can expect including length of interview, how the call will work, and audience information.
+Once you get a response, give them a clear overview of what they can expect including length of the interview, how the call will work, and audience information.
 Use Calendly to schedule the interview to avoid the dreaded back and forth of scheduling emails.

-The Outreach Manager is also responsible for nailing down each episode’s topic.
+The outreach manager is also responsible for nailing down each episode’s topic.